 Note: You can apply for a visa for a period longer than expected.
 For example, if you plan to be in Russia from July 21 to 30, you can apply for a visa from July 21 to 31, but keep in mind that the invitation letter must have this same period, from July 21 to 31.

 Step 4.
-Get a letter of invitation or visa support (and print it in color)
+Get a letter of invitation or visa support

 The letter of invitation (also known as the visa support letter or tourist confirmation document) is the most important document but also the most controversial.
 The letter of invitation should not be confused for a hotel reservation.
 They are not the same.
 It is not necessary to have a hotel reservation in order to get a visa.